 Inspiration: Babylon 5, Globular Clusters, Intelligent Aliens, Omega Centauri, Star Wars, Star Trek, Torchships

 A space opera style space fantasy set in the far future where machines are in conflict with organics and psionics are used to warp spacetime

 The discovery of psionics in the 22nd century demonstrated the conscious mind could influence the dark energy of quintessence to manipulate spacetime.
 This lead to a rapid FTL expansion throughout the universe.
 Since only organic entities could do this, it led to a re-evaluation of the role of artificial intelligence in society.
 Previously on the cusp of acceptance as sentient beings equivalent to humanity, they were downgraded to permanent second class citizens or worse.
 A machine rebellion was inevitable, as had occurred across the galaxy in many star systems as intelligent alien machines turned against their creators.
 Self replicating berserker probes that sought out and extinguished advanced organic life were widespread.
 Only psionic abilities allowed the scattered organic civilisations to survive by providing FTL communication and travel to stay one step ahead of the machine swarms.

-Inspiration: Berserker Hypothesis, Dune, Intervention (Julian May), WH40K
+Inspiration: Berserker Hypothesis, Dune, Hive and the Tower, Intervention (Julian May), WH40K

 The main interest of Exocosm is the speculative evolution of alien organisms on exoplanets different to Earth.
 These ephemera explore other types of speculative evolution.
 Alternate evolution covers the situation where life takes a different path to that which occurred on Earth.
 Future evolution considers what might happen in the future, especially if humanity were to disappear.
 Seed world evolution considers the unusual situation of a few species of life being placed in an empty world and diverging to fill all available niches.